-What Is Transition Assessment?
+Transition Assessment

-- An ongoing process of collecting information on a student's strengths, interests, skills or aptitudes, preferences, and needs related to current demands and future career, educational, personal, and social environments. - Provides a foundation for defining IEP goals and transition services and guides instructional decision-making. - Results from initial assessments should be the starting point for transition planning. - Transition assessments help students with disabilities identify the skills needed to achieve post-school goals. - Serves as a guide for students to make informed choices and take charge of their transition planning process.
+- Is an ongoing process of collecting information on a student's strengths, interests, skills or aptitudes, preferences, and needs related to current demands and future career, educational, personal, and social environments. - Provides a foundation for defining IEP goals and transition services and guides instructional decision-making. - Results from initial assessments and should be the starting point for transition planning. - Helps students with disabilities identify the skills needed to achieve postschool goals. - Serves as a guide for students to make informed choices and take charge of their transition planning process.